codybloemhard/incodoc/README.md

 0. the author writes a site in
   - an incodoc markdown flavour
-  - an incodoc compatible document formate like plain markdown
+  - an incodoc compatible document format like plain markdown
 1. the site is hosted as
   - the markdown converted to incodoc
   - just the markdown